dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.81
+Ultimate Whitecream addon update	Version 1.1.82

+Fixed: Xvideohits

-Fixed: Animeid Hentai
+Fixed: Xtheatre

 Fixed: DaftSex

-Fixed: ParadiseHill

-Fixed: DatoPorn

-Improved: utils.py

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12